Luluiscool/Minercon/README.md

 # Minercon
 Minercon is a 2D Game, where you mine stuff.
-Have fun breaking you fist by mining those ores
+Yes that's it.

 ## How to play:
 * First download the minercon.zip file